a-rohr/nermo_setup_utilities/README.md

 Then load the configuration file (by clicking on the "settings" icon) from the _resources_ folder of this package called _q_values_template_ez_publisher.yaml_.

 This should load up 12 sliders - one slider for each of the 12 servo in the **Float32 data[]** of _q_values_.
 Now each servo can be addressed and tested individually using the sliders.

+## 2 Monitoring anything ROS related
+One useful tool that allows quick and simple monitoring of rostopics, parameters, data flow, node activity and many more parameters is **[foxglove studio](https://foxglove.dev/)**.
+Check out the link for more details.